Japan–Portugal relations: Language

-Film
+Film and music

 The Portuguese director Paulo Rocha lived in Japan from 1975 to 1983, and he featured Japan several times in his films.
 Particularly worth mentioning is "Koi no ukishima - A Ilha dos Amores" in 1982 and "Portugaru San – O Sr. Portugal em Tokushima" shot in 1993, a film about the Portuguese diplomat and author Wenceslau de Moraes.
 In 1996, João Mário Grilo made "Os Olhos da Ásia", a film about the history of the Portuguese Jesuits in Japan.
 20 years later, Martin Scorsese revisited the story in Silence (2016), but limited himself to the original novel by Endō Shūsaku.
 In 2016, the Portuguese director Cláudia Varejão portrayed the everyday life of three women who have been diving together in a small fishing village on the Shima Peninsula for 30 years with her documentary Ama-San.
 The film screened at a number of film festivals, where it also won several awards, including the Lisbon Doclisboa, the Czech Karlovy Vary International Film Festival, the Russian St. Petersburg Message to Man Film Festival and the Kosovo Dokufest.
 In 2017 João Botelho directed Peregrinação, an adaptation of the book of the same name, by Fernão Mendes Pinto.
 In 2024, the TV series Shōgun aired, based on the original novel by James Clavell.

 The award-winning short film Tóquio Porto 9 horas by the Portuguese director João Nuno Brochado uses black and white split-screen technology to compare everyday life in the two cities of Tokyo and Porto, which are separated by a time difference of nine hours.
 Japanese director Hiroatsu Suzuki and Portuguese director Rosanna Torres worked together in 2012 to make O Sabor do Leite Creme, a documentary about an old couple in a Portuguese mountain village.
 The Japanese cameraman Takashi Sugimoto has worked several times for Portuguese productions.
 The Portuguese film institute Cinemateca Portuguesa showed film cycles on Japanese film several times, around 2012.
 Japanese directors are more frequent guests at Portuguese film festivals.
 Occasionally they also receive awards there, such as Atsushi Wada, who won the award for best animation at the most important Portuguese short film festival Curtas Vila do Conde in 2011 for "Wakaranai Buta".
 In 2014, Hiroyuki Tanaka won "Miss Zombie" at the Fantasporto film festival in Porto.